 The system of internal control is based on an ongoing process designed to identify the principal risks to the achievement of the Office's targets, policies and objectives, to evaluate the nature of and extent of those risks and to manage them efficiently, effectively and economically.
-This process, which is continuing to develop, has been operational from October 2000 and accords with Treasury guidance.
+This process, which is continuing to evolve, has been operational from October 2000 and accords with Treasury guidance.
 As Accounting Officer, I also have responsibility for reviewing the effectiveness of the system of internal control.
 The Office has established the following processes:

 - 1. A robust corporate governance management structure comprising: - An Advisory Board which meets monthly to consider the plans and strategic direction of the DMO; - A Managing Committee which meets weekly to consider strategic and operational issues, referring key issues to the Advisory Board where necessary; - Cash Strategy, Debt Strategy, Investment, and Credit and Risk Committees; - An Audit Committee, chaired by a non-executive director, which meets on a quarterly basis to review the adequacy of the DMO's management of risk and internal controls. - 2.
+Establishment of business objectives supported by regular review of business priorities and targets.
+Work is continuing to develop and refine performance indicators and monitoring capabilities. - 3.
 An internal audit function complying with the standards of the Government Internal Audit Manual.
-Audit reports are produced providing an opinion on the adequacy and effectiveness of the DMO's internal control systems and where applicable contain recommendations for improvement. - 3.
-A compliance function that reviews key operations to assess the extent of compliance with plans, policies, procedures, and legislation.
-The compliance reviews have been focussed on set-piece debt and cash management operations although the scope will be increased during 2001-2. - 4.
-An organisation-wide risk register has been produced following an assessment by Managing Committee of the Office's strategic and key operational risks.
-This has facilitated regular assessment of the adequacy and effectiveness of controls used to manage these risks.
-Risk workshops will also be held with staff to help ensure that all key operational risks have been identified, together with an assessment of the adequacy of controls in place to manage these risks. - 5.
-Monthly reporting by heads of business units to Managing Committee assessing whether risks to their operation are being effectively managed.
-This includes identifying new risks or those risks where there is an increased likelihood that they will materialise, together with specifying actions required to ensure all risks will be effectively managed.
-This process is facilitated by the maintenance of exception logs, which identify control weaknesses and resultant actions to improve controls.
-Key exceptions are documented in a regular report for Managing Committee, together with statistics showing the number of exceptions by department. - 6.
-Creation of a Risk Management Unit to expand the DMO's capability for risk reporting and the management of market and credit risk.
-Additional staff have been recruited to the Risk Management Unit during the second half of the financial year. - 7.
-Raising awareness of risk in the Office.
-This includes inclusion of key risks within individual job descriptions and presentations to all staff on the DMO's risk management framework.
+Audit reports are produced providing an opinion on the adequacy and effectiveness of the DMO's internal control systems and where applicable contain recommendations for improvement. - 4.
+A compliance function that reviews key operations to assess the extent of compliance with plans, policies, procedures, and legislation. - 5.
+Procedure and control manuals covering the DMO's key operational activities, including all market operations, have been fully reviewed and updated in the year.
+Work continues to expand full coverage to all support operations. - 6.
+A risk management function provides control advice on risks throughout the DMO.
+In the DMO's management reporting structure the risk management unit is separate and independent of the DMO's trading operations.
+The risk management function also conducts risk analysis and provides an operational, market and credit risk capability for the DMO. - 7.
+Presentations have been held with all staff on the DMO's risk management framework.
+Individual job descriptions continue to include key risks. - 8.
+Heads of business units assess regularly whether risks to their operations are being managed effectively.
+This includes highlighting new risks or risks where there is an increased likelihood of occurrence, and specifies actions required to ensure all risks will be effectively managed.
+This process is supported by the maintenance of exception logs, which identify control weaknesses and resultant actions to improve controls.
+Reports are monitored by the risk management function.
+Key risks and exceptions are documented in a regular report for Managing Committee. - 9.
+Risk workshops have been held with all business units to ensure that key operational risks have been identified, together with an assessment of the adequacy of controls in place to manage these risks.
+The resultant risk registers will be integrated into the risk reporting structure in the coming year to further strengthen the regular assessment of the adequacy and effectiveness of controls.
+A high level risk and controls register has also been produced by senior management.